Estimated reading time: 5 minutes

 Obtain a Mortgage Loan

+This is a huge part of the home buying process.
 Notify your mortgage lender as soon as you have an executed contract so they can start the mortgage process.
 You’ll need to submit extensive paperwork and pay for certain services related to your new home in order to secure the loan, even if you’ve been pre-approved.
 Your real estate agent or attorney can help serve as an intermediary between you and your lender.

 Schedule Property Inspections

-Property inspections help expose defects in the home that could influence your decision to purchase it at the price outlined in the executed contract.
+In this party of the home buyer’s journey, property inspections help expose defects in the home that could influence your decision to purchase it at the price outlined in the executed contract.
 A standard home inspection is most common, but other types of inspections (radon, pest, septic, structural, HVAC, mold and others) are available.
 If a defect is found, your real estate agent or attorney may advocate that the seller cover the cost of repairs or reduce the home’s sale price, or you may wish to cancel the contract.

 Obtain Evidence Of Title